corbosiny/QuadTelemetrySuite/README.md

 # QuadTelemetrySuite
-Visualization suite running in a local web browser
+Visualization suite running in a local web browser to visualize relevant state information of a quadrotor in flight.

 ---
 # Front End Visualization